 Homeowners can use boric acid for pest control purposes both indoors and outdoors.
 However, due to the powder-like nature of the acid, most homeowners prefer to limit its use to outdoor applications only.

 Boric acid powder solutions are a good alternative to other chemical pesticides for homeowners who value organic gardening.
-When used in pest control applications, BA will kill termites, ants, cockroaches, bed bugs, ants, fleas, and other insects.
+When used in pest control applications, BA will kill:

 Sprinkle some boric acid around ant walkways and watch the ants disappear over a week or so.
 They’ll take the boric acid back to the nest and kill the queen.
 This effective pesticide is a great choice for homeowners who want to reduce their environmental impact and prevent cross-contamination of the local environment with their pesticide practices.